InstagramScheduling

 Yes.
 You can schedule Reels in Meta Business Suite or via third-party tools like PostEverywhere.
 Upload a 9:16 video (≤90s), add caption/cover, and set a time.
 Note: You can't access Instagram's trending audio library when scheduling—edit Reels with audio in the app first, then export and upload.

-Can I batch schedule Instagram posts?
+Can I batch schedule Instagram Reels?

 Meta Business Suite: up to 75 days ahead.
 Third-party tools: 1-6 months ahead (but we recommend staying within 2-3 weeks for trend relevance and timely content).

-Does scheduling Instagram posts hurt engagement?
+Does scheduling Instagram Reels hurt engagement?

-No. Scheduled posts perform the same as manually posted content.
+No. Scheduled Reels perform the same as manually posted content.
 Instagram's algorithm doesn't penalize scheduling—it only cares about engagement (likes, comments, shares, saves) and watch time.
 Scheduling actually helps by ensuring you post at optimal times.

 What's the best time to post Instagram Reels?